DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-03-17-managing-individual-email-notifications.md

 Users are given a link to the settings page at the bottom of every email so they can easily update their settings.

-If the user is a member of multiple organisations, we append the organisation name to the page caption so they know which organisation they’re updating the notifications for.
+If the user belongs to multiple organisations, we append the organisation name to the page caption so they know which organisation they’re updating the notifications for.

 ## Further considerations